ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | 1 | Absolute screen coordinates.
 This mode is used by default. |
 | 2 | Relative coordinates to the client area of the specified window |

-You can use the same [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with `PixelCoordMode` parameter to switch between the coordinate systems for pixels analyzing.
+You can use the same [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function with `PixelCoordMode` parameter to switch between the coordinate modes for pixels analysis.
 This is an example of enabling the mode of relative coordinates to the client area:
 ```AutoIt
 Opt("PixelCoordMode", 2)
 ```